-The Dallas Cowboys and San Francisco 49ers series is one of the rare NFL rivalries that is not between two teams in the same division.
-While the two teams enter Sunday’s game not having their best seasons, this rivalry has produced many memorable moments.
+The last time the Dallas Cowboys and San Francisco 49ers met in the playoffs, their starting quarterbacks were Troy Aikman and Steve Young.
+That changes on Sunday when these teams meet in the "Super Wild Card Round."
+This is one of the rare NFL rivalries that is not between two teams in the same division and has produced many memorable moments.
 Here are the top five.

-5. The Third Time is the Charm for San Francisco
+5. Third time is the charm for San Francisco

 San Francisco 49ers 38, Dallas Cowboys 28 (NFC Championship Game)